Man Group outflows surge, shares slump

 But investor confidence has been hit by the euro zone's deepening debt crisis and fears of another global recession, driving asset prices lower and pushing MSCI's World index of stocks .MIWO00000PUS down nearly 15 percent since end-June.

-Clarke said a couple of large institutional investors -- the type of client seen as more patient than individual investors -- had each pulled out "a few hundred million dollars."
+Clarke said a couple of large institutional investors had each pulled out "a few hundred million dollars".

-The outflows, coupled with performance losses, helped drive total assets under management down to $65 billion at end-September from $71 billion at end-June, well below analyst forecasts.
+The outflows, coupled with performance losses, helped drive total assets under management down to $65 billion at end-September from $71 billion at end-June.

-"This statement is clearly disappointing," said analysts at Peel Hunt in a note.
-"It is clear that there are significant downgrades (to our forecasts)."

 GLG LOSSES

-Man's outflows will be a particular disappointment to the industry as some indicators had shown investors might see it as a shelter from market volatility and the euro zone debt crisis.
+Man's outflows will be a particular disappointment to the industry given some indicators had shown the $2 trillion hedge fund sector might be seen by investors as a shelter from market volatility and the euro zone's deepening debt crisis.

 Last week, the GlobeOp Forward Redemption Indicator, a snapshot of clients asking for money back, showed only a small rise, indicating investors were broadly sticking with hedge fund allocations through the summer volatility.